backlogs/www/_posts/en/1999-06-01-installation.markdown

 ## Pre-install Tasks

+**IMPORTANT:** Before you continue, keep in mind that most rake tasks run on the development environment when you don't specify a value for RAILS_ENV.
+If you want to ensure that the rake tasks run on the production environment, run the following in the terminal:

+    RAILS_ENV=production
+    export RAILS_ENV

 Up next, we need to ensure that your Redmine instance is set-up correctly.
 So make sure to execute the following rake commands from the command line while in your Redmine installation's top directory:

     rake generate_session_store